riboviz/example-datasets/README.md

   notes:  Re-analysis of data from Ingolia 2009 to an updated yeast transcriptome.
 ```

-We are currently (May 2020) reviewing the format of this in issue [#riboviz166](https://github.com/riboviz/riboviz/issues/166), so the format may change.

 ## annotation files

 Annotation files (.fasta files of transcript/extended-ORF sequences, .gff files that describe the CDS/ORF position within the fasta file), should be placed within
-They should ideally be checked with [check_fasta_gff.py](https://github.com/riboviz/riboviz/blob/master/riboviz/tools/check_fasta_gff.py), which currently checks if start and stop codons are as expected.
+They should be checked with [check_fasta_gff.py](https://github.com/riboviz/riboviz/blob/master/riboviz/tools/check_fasta_gff.py), which currently checks if start and stop codons are as expected.
 This can be run as follows:

 ```console
 $ python -m riboviz.tools.check_fasta_gff -f FASTA -g GFF